fiftynineseconds/jquery-duplifer.js/README.md

 # jquery-duplifer.js
-A jQuery plugin that highlights duplicate cells in a table using a randomly-generated (visually pleasing) color by default.
+A jQuery plugin that highlights duplicate cells in a table using randomly-generated, visually pleasing colors.
 You may also use your own color generator.

-jquery-duplifer will hightlight each duplicate cell in a table in a different color.

 ![Example Table](https://github.com/fiftynineseconds/jquery-duplifer.js/blob/master/table-example.png)